WordPress/wp20-book/Content/BB-Chapter-14-Parlez-vous WordPress s'il vous plait_.md

 In 2015’s State of the Word presentation, Matt announced that all plugins and themes would support language packs.
 The plugin and theme directories were localized and became available in more languages that year.
 In 2016, WordPress added the language switching feature for users on a WordPress site.
 Users could choose their site’s admin language from a drop-down menu.
 2017’s 4.7.2 release brought in numerous additional language packs.
 More continued (and continue) to be added in nearly every release.
 Plugins and themes continued to be required for complete translation, but the changes to the software were speeding up.

 All these steps forward centered on translating the interface of the software.
 Pascal Birchler, a core contributor, wrote in 2019, “WordPress is still a platform that does not offer us a comfortable and unique solution to have a multi-language website.
 We have several plugins that solve many of the problems we are encountering, but it’ll be a while until WordPress becomes a fully multilingual platform.”
-This comment reflected the growing desire for a platform that supported multilingual content as well as providing multilingual access to the tools.
+This comment reflected the growing desire for a platform that supported multilingual content as well as provided multilingual access to the tools.

 Increasing global connections were reflected in some other WordPress events around this time.